rocheseb/ginput/README.md

 You can also give YYYYMMDD_HH instead to specify the hour, but these must be exact GEOS5 times (UTC times 3 hourly from 00)

-arg2: full path to directory containing the daily GEOS5-FP-IT files
+arg2: full path to directory containing the 3-hourly GEOS5-FP-IT files

 arg3: (optional) site name